Evaluate Ottawa's best mortgage rates in one place. RATESDOTCA’s Rate Matrix lets you compare pricing for all key mortgage types and terms.

 Condominium prices also continue to rise, according to Statistics Canada.
-The Ottawa market saw new condo prices rise on a quarterly basis, up by 8.4% from the first quarter.
+The Ottawa market saw new condo prices rise 17% year-over-year.

 If you’re looking to call this bustling capital home, there may be no better time than now.
 According to OREB President Dwight Delahunt, appreciation trends could continue as Ottawa’s population and jobs grow faster than the national average.

 The capital city is home to over one million people.
 Sixty-six percent of the population lives in Ottawa, and the rest in neighbouring municipalities, including Gatineau.
 Ranked one of the best Canadian cities to raise a family, Ottawa appeals to families because of its greenery, excellent healthcare, lower crime rates, great public transit, beautiful schools and first-class universities.